 Our King River Gold and Milawa Gold were developed next.
 Each cheese style was developed by adapting “recipes” to suit our cheesemaking conditions, milk, climate, etc. The cheesemaker’s passion and skill is an absolute given, though customer feedback was also an invaluable resource.
 This was garnered from customers who were able to track us down to the little shop at the back of the factory that came into being on the 24th of December 1988.

 How things have grown since those first early days!
-Twenty-eight years on and we now make a wide variety of cheese from local goat and cows milk producers and have a large showroom and tasting facility that is recognized in a Lonely Planet Guide to Australia as “an absolute must stop in the Milawa Gourmet region.
+Thirty years on and we now make a wide variety of cheese from local goat and cows milk producers and have a large showroom and tasting facility that is recognized in a Lonely Planet Guide to Australia as “an absolute must stop in the Milawa Gourmet region.
 It excels at soft and washed rind cheeses.”

 We hope you enjoy this sample of our selection of what is best in season from Milawa.